Cutting the Time to Remeasure Lease Liabilities and ROU Assets

 Lease accounting standards ASC 842 and IFRS 16 require lessees to remeasure the lease liability, the ROU asset or both when certain events occur during the term of a lease.
-Using a spreadsheet, remeasurement may take hours, but with lease accounting software it takes only seconds.
+If accounting teams are using a spreadsheet, remeasurement may take hours, but with lease accounting software it takes only seconds.

 Both standards require lessees to remeasure the lease liability and ROU asset when events occur that change the duration of a lease or its payments.
 Both the duration and payments are key variables in determining lease liability and ROU asset balances.
 Changes in payments or the duration of the lease may stem from option renewals, amendments, terminations, or lease extensions.
 When lessees take actions that imply they will exercise an option to extend the lease, they need to remeasure.
 For example, lessees who make a significant improvement to a leased asset close to the end of their lease or who sublease their leased asset to another party beyond the duration of their existing lease typically intend to extend their lease.
 When they make the improvement, sign the sublease, make changes to the duration of a lease, or change the payment schedule, both ASC 842 and IFRS 16 require lessees to remeasure the ROU asset and lease liability.